tanboonjoon/addressbook-level2/doc/DeveloperGuide.md

 *As a user, i would like to see a history of some of my past commands i have entered so i can reenact them without typing all over again.

+## Use Case

+Software Syste,: Addressbook-level2
+Use Case UC001: Rename Tag
+Precondition: The tag must exist in the system
+MSS:
+    1.User will type in the Edit Tag Command including the name of a existing tag 2.Address book will display the number of people that has that existing tag 3.Address book will prompt for the new name for the existing tag 4.User will enter the new name of the existing tag 5.Address book will ask for confirmation for changing old name --> new name 6.User will confirm with Address book
+    7.Address book will display the number of people that has their tag changed Use case ends
+Postcondition: Address book will prompt user to enter another command.